Our world is full of spectacular natural wonders.

 Take the ferry or cable car to Cat Ba Island and then walk to one of the four beaches once night falls.
 Locals will tell you the best time to go to the beach.

 Note: Nighttime beach and water access is heavily restricted in Ha Long Bay, so there are no official bio bay tours.
-Wait until late at night when the cruise ships have come in and artificial light is reduced, then head to a secluded area of Hair of the Dog Beach to experience the bioluminescent bay.
+Wait until late night when cruises have come in and artificial light is reduced, then head to a secluded area of Hair of the Dog Beach to experience the bioluminescent bay.

 Other can’t miss activities in Ha Long Bay: A day cruise through this unique area and hiking Dinh Ngu Lam Peak on Cat Ba Island.